Purchase Hand-Picked Shade Moss from Tn Nursery

 There are many varieties of moss, but the best way to select the right one is to consider the specific application.
 Among the most popular types of moss for the home garden are:

-• Sheet moss – This is a versatile, easy to grow moss with a medium growth height.
+• Sheet moss – This is a versatile, easy-to-grow moss with a medium growth height.
 The name sheet comes from its tendency to grow in long coats.
 It will tolerate light sun, although not late afternoon sun.
 Sheet moss also tolerates light foot traffic.
 Interestingly, this is often the type of moss sold for craft or decorative applications, but the moss is no longer living at that time.

 • Carpet moss – This type of moss forms dense, green carpet-like mats as it matures.
 The young carpet moss is more of a golden, green color.
-Carpet moss is similar to sheet moss in its tolerance of bright sun and light foot traffic.
+Carpet moss is similar to sheet moss in its tolerance to bright sun and light foot traffic.

 Tips to help your moss lawn thrive

 Site preparation is the first step.
-Although little needs to be done to the soil, it is best to be sure all plant material is removed from where the moss will grow and then rake the area clean of debris.
+Although little needs to be done to the soil, it is best to ensure all plant material is removed from where the moss will grow and then rake the area clean of debris.
 It’s preferable to purchase a native moss from your local nursery if possible.
 Typically, moss needs more water in the first four to six weeks until it is established, especially if planted in the warm summer months.
 Afterward, reduce watering, but always check the edges of the moss area as they tend to dry out.
 Weed as necessary.